 function test_assertionOwnershipChanged() public {

-// Test a transaction that should invalidate the assertion
+// Simulate a transaction that changes ownership

 }